Blue-Beaker/just-extra-drags-mc/README.md

 It only have buildin support for BuildCraft Pipes for now, But it allows modpack maker to add custom slots on custom GUIs without the need to write codes.

+Also patches JustEnoughDrags so it won't crash on the dedicated server.

 ### Custom entries
 Format is `ContainerClass:SlotClass` or `ContainerClass:SlotClass:true/false`.
 Try to set the third augment `true` if the drag isn't working.
 It makes the slot ignore which items can be put into it.